soundpress/RulesOfNYC/docs/c13/index.rst

 (d) Non-chemical water treatment devices restricted.
 Only biocide products registered with the New York State Department of Environmental Conservation may be used to meet the disinfection requirements of this Chapter.
 Non-chemical water treatment devices that employ alternative technologies to control biological growth may not be used in lieu of chemical biocide unless approved by the Department.
 Nonchemical water treatment devices may be installed as part of a cooling tower system as specified in the management program and plan, provided that the required chemical water treatment also being used adequately controls for Legionella.

 (e) Makeup water.
 Owners using water derived from rainwater capture or recycling water systems as a source of cooling tower system makeup water must install a drift eliminator and test and treat water in accordance with a specific alternative source water plan.
-This plan is in addition to the maintenance program and plan required by § 8-03 of this Chapter, and must be approved by the Department.
+This plan is in addition to the maintenance program and plan required by 24 RCNY § 8-03, and must be approved by the Department.
 The alternative water source plan must include provisions for adequate design of the treatment and control components and on-going evaluation to eliminate any risk to public health.

 (f) Water quality monitoring.